The Dark Knight: Critical response

 Several publications called The Dark Knight the best comic-book hero adaptation ever made.
-Roger Ebert said it, alongside Iron Man, had redefined the potential of superhero films by combining comic-book tropes with real world events.
+Roger Ebert said that it, alongside Iron Man, had redefined the potential of superhero films by combining comic-book tropes with real world events.
 (Note: Attributed to multiple references:) Some appreciated its complex moral tale about the effects of vigilantism and terrorism on contemporary society.
-Emanuel Levy and Manohla Dargis praised the depiction of the characters as possessing both positive and negative aspects, such as Batman's efforts to end crime provoking unintended consequences and a greater response from criminals; Dargis believed The Dark Knights exploration of chaos, fear, and death, following the September 11 attacks in 2001, represented "that American movies have entered a new era of ambivalence when it comes to their heroes or maybe just superness."
+Emanuel Levy and Manohla Dargis praised the depiction of the characters as possessing both positive and negative aspects, such as Batman's efforts to end crime provoking unintended consequences and a greater response from criminals; Dargis believed that The Dark Knights exploration of chaos, fear, and death, following the September 11 attacks in 2001 represented "that American movies have entered a new era of ambivalence when it comes to their heroes or maybe just superness".
 (Note: Attributed to multiple references:) Others criticized the dark, grim, intense, and self-serious tone as lacking any elements of fun or fantasy.
-(Note: Attributed to multiple references:) David Denby said The Dark Knight was a product of a "time of terror", but focused on embracing and unleashing it while cynically setting up a sequel.
+(Note: Attributed to multiple references:) David Denby said that The Dark Knight was a product of a "time of terror", but focused on embracing and unleashing it while cynically setting up a sequel.
 Stephanie Zacharek and David Edelstein criticized a perceived lack of visual storytelling in favor of exposition, and aspects of the plot being difficult to follow amid the fast pace and loud score.
-Christopher's action direction was criticized, especially during fight scenes where it could be difficult to see things clearly, although the prologue bank heist was praised as among the film's best.
+Nolan's action direction was criticized, especially during fight scenes where it could be difficult to see things clearly, although the prologue bank heist was praised as among the film's best.
 (Note: Attributed to multiple references:)